M Idioms

 make a beeline for (someone or something)

-- hurry directly toward someone or something
+- to hurry directly toward someone or something

 When I enter the cafeteria I always make a beeline for the dessert section.